The Used

 The band, which proved their relevancy years after the emo scene arguably died down a bit, opened with Maybe Memories, complete with an interlude of Refused’s New Noise.
 Maybe Memories was a treat for die-hard fans as it is a song that is rarely played but shows off the band’s essence and something that made them stick out in the scene to begin with — vocalist Bert McCracken’s raspy screams.

 And, despite their 15 years as a band, they proved they still have as much energy as when they started.
-Bassist Jepha Howard was constantly moving about the 12_theusedstage and drummer Dan Whitesides was also captivating to watch.
+Bassist Jepha Howard was constantly moving about the stage and drummer Dan Whitesides was also captivating to watch.
 And Justin Shekoski, formerly of Saosin, was a nice fill-in for guitarist Quinn Allman, who announced a hiatus from the band earlier this year.

 It was refreshing to hear McCracken scream once again, following several tours where he would leave the screaming parts up to fans.
 But, despite all his time being in one of the most popular emo bands, McCracken proved he was still humble and kept in mind what brought everyone to the concert — music.